An event hosted by Nikon School and instructed by Bishara Mustafa on September 29th, 2018

 Flash

 Use manual mode because "auto" mode will trigger your flash, and the rule is "No Flash Photography in Aquariums."
+There are several reasons for this restriction:

-It isn't very pleasant for other visitors.
+It can be unpleasant for other visitors.

 The impacts of photographer behaviour and photographic flashes on animals are poorly understood, and long-term continuous flashes damage on aquarium animals is unknown.